Cezary-Nakielski/Project-Four-Forumbus/README.md

 # Features

-### Existing Features
+### Existing Features:

 Option to register at the website
 Option to log in
 Option to log out
 Option to see posts written by other people
 Option to read content of selected post
 Option to write a post
 Option to edit the post written
 Option to delete the post written

-### Features Left to Implement
+### Features Left to Implement:

 Option for users to comment on posts
 Option for users to like posts
 Option for users to upload photos and videos

 ## Technologies Used